diarmidmackenzie/sdt-condensed/CET part 2.md

 This has been supported by various studies:

 - In a 1979 study with college students making collages, those who had been told they would be assessed were judged less creative than those who had no expectation of assessment.
-- in a 1982 study with children, also making collages, the promise of prizes reduced creativity.
+- In a 1982 study with children, also making collages, the promise of prizes reduced creativity.
-- in 1986 study, participants who participated in an activity in order to get a reward, were less creative than those who were
+- In 1986 study, participants who participated in an activity in order to get a reward, were less creative than those who participated without the promise of a reward.
-- A couple of 1984 studies showed that providing choices, minimizing the use of controlling language, and acknowledging children's feelings, all led to artistic products considered to be more creative.
+- A couple of 1984 studies involving children's art activities showed that providing choices, minimizing the use of controlling language, and acknowledging children's feelings, all led to greater creativity.

 A 1997 meta-analysis of 24 experiments strongly supported the position that task-involvement, and conditions associated with intrinsic motivation, lead to higher quality performance than ego-involvement, and conditions associated with extrinsic motivation.
 This conclusion held across a wide range of activities, from solving anagrams and finding hidden pictures, to playing basketball and writing poetry, with performance criteria ranging from numbers of puzzles solved, to the creativity of artistic products.